tagomoris/msgpack-inspect/README.md

 ## Installation

-Released binary files are available from [releases](https://github.com/tagomoris/msgpack-inspect/releases).
+Executable binary files are available from [releases](https://github.com/tagomoris/msgpack-inspect/releases).
 Download a file for your platform, and use it.

 Otherwise, you can install rubygem version on your CRuby runtime: